 Your degree is itself a big step that you are taking towards building your career.
 Throughout school, students also take on additional applied (that is, “out of the classroom") career building opportunities — often referred to as professional development.
 Whether it’s through a research fellowship, a volunteer contract, an internship, further skills training, or entry-level work with a reputable organization, pursuing Professional Development during your studies benefits you in two major ways:

-- Standing apart from other applicants means doing more than just your degree, whether at the Undergrad of Master’s level.
+- Standing apart from other applicants means doing more than just your degree, whether at the undergraduate or master’s level.
 Professional development allows you to gather practical experience which demonstrates to prospective employers that you hold a breadth of skills and the ability to apply your learning in the “real world.”

 - There is no better way to know what kind of work you would want to keep doing than to try it out, sampling shorter and therefore more manageable commitments.
 Professional development placements will give you tangible, lived evidence from which you can narrow down the kinds of work you’d like to go on to pursue, suiting it to your values, lifestyle, and aspirations.